cyberbot28/cyberbot28/README.md

 - 💞️ I’m looking to collaborate on projects involving microcontrollers, motor drivers, and wireless communication using ESP-NOW.
 - 📫 How to reach me: Drop me a message on GitHub!
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I once built a tug-of-war robot for a competition using custom built motor drivers and tank-style controls!
+- ⚡ Fun fact: I once built a tug-of-war robot for a competition using custom built motor drivers and tank-style controls, the controlle i built ouperformed commercial controller in terms of latancy !!